louiselessel/Shaders-on-raspberry-pi4/README.md

 - Ex_Downscale runs a shader from Shadertoy at the resolution you specify, but scaled (SCALE) down for better performance on the pi.
 Also if fullscreen.
 - Ex_All_Uniforms is the most involved and best template for your copy paste, it includes an implementation for all of the standard uniforms, and the scaling.
 - Other examples (eg. Pixelize) use postprocessing to render effects based on the Shadertoy shader.
 Here the shadertoy shader is treated as a buffer for sampling from.
+- Shader-on-matrix shows how to run the shaders on a Adafruit LED pixel matrix

 Here are image examples for the scaled output (scale of 1.0 is no-scaling).